AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 You can compare an unlimited number of filters in the Fallout visualization.

-1. Select the filters you want to compare from the [!UICONTROL Filter] rail on the left.
-In our example, we have selected 3 filters: Flight Details: Page Version A, Flight Details: Page Version B, and Flight Details: Page Version C, .
+1. Select the filters that you want to compare from the [!UICONTROL Filter] rail on the left.
+In the example, three filters are selected: *Flight Details: Page Version A*, *Flight Details: Page Version B*, and *Flight Details: Page Version C*.
-1. Drag them into the Filter drop zone at the top.
+1. You drag the three filters onto the Filter drop zone at the top of the visualization.

-1. Optional: You can keep "All Visits" as the default container or delete it.
+1. Optional: You can keep *All Visits* as the default container or delete the container.

    ![The Fallout showing All Visits along with the two filters dragged in the previous step.](assets/fallout-multiplefilters.png)

-1. You can now compare the fallout across the two filters, such as where one filter is outperforming another, or other insights.
+1. You can now compare the fallout across the three filters, such as where one filter is outperforming another, or other insights.